ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 3. Both captains will alternate picking a beatmap from the mappool.
 4. Each captain must use `!roll` once in `#multiplayer`.
    - The winner of the `!roll` could choose to pick first or ban first of the match.
 The other choose will be used by loser team.
-   - The loser of the `!roll` starts banning one beatmap, followed by the winner of the `!roll` to ban a beatmap.
-5. After each pick, the captain may ban one player of the opposing team from playing that beatmap in the match, except in a tiebreaker.
+5. After each pick, the captain may ban one player of the opposing team from playing that beatmap in the match, **except in a tiebreaker**.
    - Any player can only be banned like this **once** per match.
    - A player **can't** be banned until he finished playing a game on this match.
-   - Banning players is optional.
+   - Banning players is **optional**.
    - If less than required player avaliable, banning player might be limited by host considering.
+     - This rule should not be abused.
+Host reserves rights to penalize a team if they find that cases.
 6. Teams will have 2 minutes to pick a beatmap and ban an opposing player , and 2 minutes to get ready.
 If a team takes more time than allowed, the procedures adopted will be as follows:
    - Pick beatmaps and ban players should be sent at a single message, if a team continue be slow at banning, referees have rights to ignore this ban.
    - For the first occurrence: